 PEP is the gold standard occupational and non-occupational prevention method in a limited number of circumstances.
 It is made available through state and territory governments.
 It is not currently funded under the Pharmaceutical Benefits Scheme (PBS).

-In 2013, ASHM produced the Guide for the Management of Occupational and Non-Occupational Post-Exposure Prophylaxis which provides clinical guidance on the drugs of choice, protocols for testing the possible source and referral information.
+In 2016, ASHM produced the National Guidelines for Post-Exposure Prophylaxis after Occupational and Non-Occupational exposure to HIV which provides clinical guidance on the drugs of choice, protocols for testing the possible source and referral information.

 Development of these Guidelines was done with support of a grant from the Australian Government, Department of Health.